Exact determinant formulas for coalescing particle systems: The main result and an overview of its proof

-A performance is \textbf{role-based}---it specifies outcomes without tracking which particle ``becomes'' which final entity.
-In probabilistic terms, each performance is an elementary event in the sample space.

-Consider the example from \Cref{fig:intro-21}: three particles start at $x_1 < x_2 < x_3$, particles~$1$ and~$2$ collide, and the system ends with two heirs at $y_1 < y_2$ and a ghost at~$z$.
-The role-based description records: \begin{itemize} \item A collision occurred at spacetime point $c$. \item The heir from that collision reached $y_1$; the ghost reached $z$. \item The non-colliding particle reached $y_2$. \item The paths taken by each entity. \end{itemize} This description says nothing about \emph{which} of particles~$1$ and~$2$ became the heir and which became the ghost---only that the collision produced one of each.
-This discontinuity is reflected in \Cref{fig:intro-21}: the line styles entering the collision differ from those leaving it, emphasizing that identities do not persist across the event.

-This role-based viewpoint is natural for stating results: we ask \emph{``what is the probability that collisions occur at these locations and entities end at these positions?''} without specifying identities.
-In theater terms: the script specifies where each character should stand at the final scene, but does not specify which actor plays which character.
+The two sides of \eqref{eq:coalescence-formula} count different kinds of objects.
+The left-hand side counts \emph{performances}.
+A performance is \textbf{role-based}: at each binary coalescence two particles arrive, meet, and disappear, replaced by an heir and a ghost that emerge from the junction.
+Nothing threads what enters the event to what leaves it.
+This description says nothing about the identities behind the heir and the ghost---only that the coalescence produced one of each.
+The discontinuity is reflected in \Cref{fig:intro-21}: the line styles entering the coalescence differ from those leaving it, emphasizing that identities do not persist across the event.
+In theatrical terms, the script fixes where each character stands in the final scene, but not which actor plays which character.